merijndewit/Office_Portal/README.md

 |1080p / 20fps|✔ |✔
 |730p / 45fps |**X**  |✔
 |730p / 30fps | ✔ |✔

+>Note: The delay of the stream in our test was less than 400ms

 The Pi 3B+ is not compatible with all resolutions because it has a hard time keeping up with the stream.
 This can result in a delay.
 The raspberry pi 4 is obviously the best choice for video quality.
 But if you don’t mind a lower framerate or resolution then the pi 3B+ is the cheaper option.
 Just pick whichever you prefer!